ditzaa/basic-info-site/README.md

 # 🌐 Basic Informational Website

-This project was created as part of a personal exercise to reinforce my understanding of core HTML concepts and to build a simple static site with navigation and a custom 404 error page.
+This project was created as part of a personal exercise to reinforce my understanding of Node.js concepts and to build a simple static site with navigation and a custom 404 error page.
 The site contains four pages and demonstrates clean structure and basic client-side routing through internal links.

 The application provides the following pages: